GreyZ80/Arduino-keyboard-for-TRS-80-M2/README.md

 The smallest Arduino I could find was good enough (without additional circuitry).
 You only essentially need to add a 5 pin 180 degrees DIN female connector.
 Arduine used: Arduino Nano
 Processor: ATmega 168
+These boards are available with different USB connectors.
+I have used mini USB for my unit.

 <img width="300" alt="click to enlarge" src="https://github.com/user-attachments/assets/7eec2c83-32c4-4d01-a011-8550477db702" />
+<BR><BR>

+>[!CAUTION]
+> **As the Arduino receives power via USB from the Windows or Linux PC, the 5 Volt from the Tandy computer must NOT be connected to the Arduino.
+Doing this anyway might damage the PC, the Arduino or the Tandy computer**

 When building the Arduino into a small enclosure you might want to add and extra push button for the reset (temporarely connect to ground), and an additional led with resistor 220 ohms connected from D13 to ground.